 Penn State Berks, the leading engineering college in Berks County, is one of only four Penn State campuses to offer the B.S. in Mechanical Engineering.
-This degree program is ABET-accredited.
+The B.S. in Mechanical Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET.
 ABET is the global leader in accreditation of engineering, engineering technology, computing, and applied science programs.

 Mechanical Engineering is one of the largest and broadest engineering disciplines, involving the study of mechanics, fluid/thermal systems, and system dynamics.
 Built on a foundation of physics, chemistry, and mathematics, the Mechanical Engineering program at Penn State Berks includes both a strong design emphasis and hands-on laboratory experience.
 Students learn to use scientific and engineering methods to devise useful products that are safe, reliable, and cost effective.